jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

 <br />

 # New-ESXiserverprofiletemplate
-  This PowerShell Script creates a Server Profile Template using the HPE Image Streamer with OS Deployment Plan Attributes and required iSCSI Network connections.
+  This PowerShell Script is an example of how to create a Server Profile Template using the HPE Image Streamer with OS Deployment Plan Attributes and required iSCSI Network connections.

 ## Download